 It’s funny to think, even though no one’s perfect, we still blame each other.
 My younger self usually does that.
 But I’m no more my younger self.
 I have changed and been changing a lot for the past two years.
 Here’s what I’ve cemented in my mind: Stop the blame and do what you can do.
 Focus on the solutions, not the problems.

-I started taking actions for change.
+I started taking action for change.

-Wake up earlier, do my job well, do what I love, read more, observe, reflect, take efficient actions.
+Wake up earlier, do my job well, do what I love, read more, observe, reflect, and take efficient actions.
 Tame my distractions.
 Change my bad habits.
 Change the way I treat others.
 Practice empathy.
 Smile more.
 And stop overthinking.
 The goal is not a drastic change, but rather small consistent actions to change myself — that is real change.

 Do something.
 Be the change.